open-spaced-repetition/srs-benchmark/README.md

 ## Introduction

 Spaced repetition algorithms are computer programs designed to help people schedule reviews of flashcards.
 A good spaced repetition algorithm helps you remember things more efficiently.
 Instead of cramming all at once, it spreads out your study sessions over time.
 To make this efficient, these algorithms try to understand how your memory works.
-They aim to predict when you're likely to forget something so they can schedule a review just in time.
+They aim to predict when you're likely to forget something, so they can schedule a review just in time.

 FSRS benchmark is a tool to test how well different algorithms do at predicting your memory.
 It compares several algorithms to see which ones give the most accurate predictions.

 ## Dataset

 The dataset for the FSRS benchmark comes from 20k people who use Anki, a flashcard app.
 In total, there are 1.5B times people reviewed flashcards.
+If you would like to obtain the full dataset, please contact [Damien Elmes](https://github.com/dae), the main Anki developer.

 ## Evaluation

 ### Data Split

 In the FSRS benchmark, we use a tool called TimeSeriesSplit.
 This is part of the sklearn library used for machine learning.
-The tool helps us split the data by time—older stuff is used for training, and newer stuff for testing.
+The tool helps us split the data by time—older reviews are used for training, and newer reviews for testing.
 That way, we don't accidentally cheat by giving the algorithm future info it shouldn't have.
 In practice, we use past study sessions to predict future ones.
 This makes TimeSeriesSplit a good fit for our benchmark.

 Note: TimeSeriesSplit will remove the first split from evaluation.
 This is because the first split is used for training, and we don't want to evaluate the algorithm on the same data it was trained on.